Overview

 After the procedure

-Some antibiotic ointment is applied to the eye, and then you can leave the hospital.
+We put some antibiotic ointment in the eye, and then you can leave the hospital.
 We recommend you wear a pair of glasses, or sunglasses, after the appointment for about 1 hour, as your eye will still be numb.

 We suggest that you arrange for someone to accompany you home when you leave hospital.

-We normally arrange see you 2 weeks after the first injection.
+We usually arrange to see you 2 weeks after the first injection.

 Double vision